dennisnyarko/dennisnyarko/README.md

 ### 👨‍💻 Skills & Stack

-- As a developer focused primarily on backend development using Python(Django) and Node.js(Express) with MongoDB.
+A developer focused primarily on backend development using Python(Django) and Node.js(Express) with MongoDB.
 I also have experience developing full-stack applications using JavaScript.

 - Languages and frameworks: Javascript, Typescript, React, Express.js, Node.js | Python, Django.